Our sourcing policy

 In practice what this means is we operate a hierarchy of purchasing:

-- Our second priority is to buy direct from local and regional farmers for produce that can be grown in the UK
+- Our second priority is to buy direct from local and regional farmers for produce that can be grown in the UK.
+We aim for this to make up 35% of our produce.

-- Then we source produce from Europe, either when UK crops are in short supply (e.g. during the spring, onions, apples and carrots) or for produce that cannot be grown in the UK at all, bu we ensure they're sourced from as close to the UK as possible (eg: oranges, kiwis, avocados).
+- Then we source produce from Europe, either when UK crops are in short supply (e.g. during the spring, onions, apples and carrots) or for produce that cannot be grown in the UK at all, we sourced them from as close to the UK as possible (eg: oranges, kiwis, avocados from Italy and Spain rather than Southg Africa and South America).
+We aim for this to be 20% of our produce.

 This framework helps us towards our ultimate goal of supporting the development of a healthy, fair and resilient food system that will feed us long into the future.